saltstack/salt-enhancement-proposals/0065-drop-dunder-utils.md

-The **controlled** part of the loader is extremely important and the Salt team goes to great lengths to maintain that controlled environment bug free and working as supposed.
+The **controlled** part of the loader is extremely important and the Salt team goes to great lengths to maintain that controlled environment bug free and working as intended.

 The ``__utils__`` loader was added to facilitate the utility functions usage.
 For example, it helps by reducing the ammount of imports at the top of the module.
-In the case where a utility module is targetted to a specific platform(for example, Windows), we can prevent that utility module from loading on the wrong platform.
+In the case where a utility module is targeted to a specific platform(e.g.
+Windows), we can prevent that utility module from loading on the wrong platform.

 While all of this suggests it was a great idea, Salt lost the **controlled** part